-- Students may not discuss their work with anyone except the instructor and other members of the instructional staff (instructor, TA, lab proctor or partner on a pair assignment). - Students may not acquire from any source (e.g., another student or an internet site) a partial or complete solution to a problem or project that has been assigned.
+- Students may not discuss their code with anyone except the instructor and other members of the instructional staff (instructor, TA, lab proctor or partner on a pair assignment).
+General discussions of algorithms, test cases etc. are allowed. - Students may not acquire from any source (e.g., another student or an internet site) a partial or complete solution to a problem or project that has been assigned.
+You may, however, copy-paste code snippets that are not part of a solution to the specific assigned problem.
+For example, you may copy/paste code that accomplishes some graphical operation.